9 Christmas Tree Hacks That Will Make the Holidays Less Stressful

 Use these tips to make your holiday festivities easier

 Betsie Van der Meer/Getty Images

 You found it.
 After standing up and spinning around dozens of trees, you finally found the perfect Christmas tree.
 Now that you’ve got it home and unloaded it from the roof of the car, there are a few important things to do that will help get it in the house and make it easier to care for throughout the month.

 Next, test fit your Christmas tree with the stand.
 You may need a bigger stand if the tree trunk is too big.
-Or, you can whittle it down to fit.
+Or, you can whittle it down to fit with these whittling tips.
 Now’s the time to trim the lower branches too.
 That way there’s plenty of room between the floor and the lower reaches of the tree.
 Remember to use a lopper to trim branches.

 Leave the net on it until you’ve got in the stand and set up in the house.

 Tightening the bolts on most stands is a pain, literally, and it takes forever.
 To save time and your hands, get a little help from your electric drill.
 Start by using a hacksaw to cut off the little ‘L’ at the end of the tree stand bolts.
 Chuck the ends of the bolts into your drill and tighten them.
 You’ll have your tree locked down in minutes.

 Secure the Tree

 If you’re concerned about your Christmas tree standing firmly on your carpet, put the stand on a piece of 1/4-in. hardboard.
 You can get 4 x 8-ft. sheets, or smaller, at any home center.
 If you really want to lock it down, use 1/4-in. pan head machine screws to mount the tree stand to the wood.
 If you have wood or tile floors, just put some duct tape over the screwheads so they don’t scratch the floor.